GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

  --matlab_dir   Location of matlab on the system
                 [Values]
                 Any string value (Default: matlab)
+                NA: if no matlab is installed in the system
 ```
 The above documentation can also be retrieved from the command line via `help` argument:

     ./preproc_script_1.sh --help

-The following 4 procedures will be performed in this step.
+The following 4 procedures can be performed in this step.

 <a name="section-4-1-1"></a>
 #### 4.1.1 Slice time correction: optional for long TRs (e.g., TR>1s)
-This is controlled by the indicator "NeedSTC" at the beginning of the file.
+This is controlled by the indicator "--stc" in the option.

 <a name="section-4-1-2"></a>
 #### 4.1.2 Motion correction: (motions are corrected to its mean)